-In the experiments reported here, samples were eluted with continuous gradients of 0.001-1.0 mol/1, pH 6.8, potassium phosphate buffer.
+In the experiments reported here, samples were eluted with continuous gradients of 0.001-1.0 mol/l, pH 6.8, potassium phosphate buffer.
 Gradients were produced using an 'Ultragrad' electronic gradient mixer (LKB Produkter, AB, Sweden).
 With this device, any desired shape of gradient could be programmed.

-In earlier experiments, the number of fractions assayed for glucosyltransferase activity was severely limited because the assay method of Cybuska and Pakula (1963a), measuring glucan production, was used.
+In earlier experiments, the number of fractions assayed for glucosyltransferase activity was severely limited because the assay method of Cybulska and Pakula (196Ja), measuring glucan production, was used.
 The assay procedure takes 3 days to complete and the assays and zero time controls, for each sample, are performed in triplicate.
 This limits the number of fractions which can be assayed at any one time.
 It is also difficult to compare enzyme activities of any fractions which are selected for further assays, with activities of fractions assayed earlier, since some activity will be lost during storage.
 It was thus not possible to distinguish clearly different peaks of enzyme activity eluted from hydroxylapatite.
 However, the results given in fig 3.4 show that the glucosyltransferases constitute only a small proportion of the total protein precipitated by ammonium sulphate.
-Most of the protein had no glucosyltransferase activity and was eluted with void volume of the column.
-All of the glucosyltransferase activity recovered had bound to the column and was eluted between 0.5 and 0.7 mol/l phosphate.
-Glucosyltransferases were not resolved as peaks of protein or enzyme activity mainly because only a very small amount of protein was applied to the column.
-It is possible that the poor resolution was due also to the limitations on numbers of fractions assayed for enzyme activity and to the very low $E{280}$ (near background) of eluted material.
-However, in spite of this, it was clear that continuous gradient elution would satisfactorily separate the glucosyltransferases from the bulk of the protein present.